casus/minterpy/docs/fundamentals/introduction.rst

 known\ :footcite:`trefethen2017`,which we call the *Trefethen rate*.

-In fact, the **minterpy DDS** scheme numerically reaches the optimal Trefethen rate.
+In fact, the :doc:`/fundamentals/multivariate-dds` scheme numerically reaches the optimal Trefethen rate.
 In contrast,
 spline-type interpolation is based on works of Carl de Boor et al.\ :footcite:`deboor1972, deboor1977, deboor1978, deboor2010` and limited